EarthByte/pyBacktrack/docs/pybacktrack_backstrip.rst

 .. include:: ../pybacktrack/test_data/sunrise_backstrip_amended.txt
    :literal:

-There is an extra :ref:`base sediment layer <pygplates_base_sediment_layer>` that extends from the bottom of the drill site (704.393 metres) to the total sediment thickness (1298.15 metres).
+.. note:: No extra :ref:`base sediment layer <pygplates_base_sediment_layer>` is added from the bottom of the
-However the bottom age of this new base layer (190 Ma) is the same as its top age.
-This is because, unlike :ref:`backtracking <pygplates_backtrack>`, we don't know the age of the crust.
-But this is fine since the :ref:`decompacted output <pygplates_backstrip_output_decompacted>` only uses the top age of each layer.
-And the decompacted sediment thickness/density (and hence the tectonic subsidence) still takes into account the base sediment layer and hence the total sediment thickness (as seen in the :ref:`decompacted output <pygplates_backstrip_output_decompacted>`).

-.. seealso:: :ref:`pygplates_base_sediment_layer`
+          drill site (2311 metres) to the total sediment thickness at the drill site (1298.15 metres), because the former (bottom of drill site) is already deeper than the latter (total sediment thickness).
+          This happens because the :ref:`default total sediment thickness grid <pygplates_base_sediment_layer>` is not as accurate near continental margins (compared to deeper ocean basins).

 .. _pygplates_backstrip_output_decompacted: